Rim Ji-hoon

 Rim Jihoon (born September 28, 1980) is a visiting professor of management practice in the Department of Management and Organizations at New York University Stern School of Business.
 He is a former CEO of Kakao (KRX:035720), a South Korean technology company known for its mobile messenger Kakao Talk.
 His appointment as CEO at 34 years of age made him the youngest CEO among South Korea's top 500 companies.

 Rim earned a bachelor's degree in industrial engineering from the Korea Advanced Institute of Science and Technology (KAIST) and received the Industrial Engineering Best Graduate Award.
 He began his career at Accenture, then moved on to Naver, South Korea's most-visited online search engine, before joining Boston Consulting Group and later, Softbank Ventures in Seoul.

 Prior to Kakao, Rim founded K Cube Ventures in 2012, which became one of the most reputable VC firms in South Korea.
 The inaugural $10M fund returned more than $1B+, being recognized as the best performed (100X+, 10-year IRR ~70%) VC fund ever in South Korea.

 The Asian Venture Capital Journal published a profile on professor Rim in October 2020.

+Professor Rim also started a philanthropic non-profit organization, The Jihoon Rim Foundation, to support young students by granting scholarships.

 Kakao

 During his tenure as CEO of Kakao, Rim successfully expanded the company's business into finance, content, mobility and invested heavily in artificial intelligence.
 The company's company's revenue and operating income doubled during his two-and-a-half-year term.

 Acquisition of $1.6B LOEN Entertainment was evaluated as one of the best M&As in South Korea's tech industry.

-He received numerous accolades for his leadership and performance, including being ranked No.1 in "2017 Korea’s Best CEO” survey and being selected as "2018 Korea’s Top 10 Hero" by the Maeil Broadcasting Network.
+He received numerous accolades for his leadership and performance, including being ranked No.1 in "2017 Korea's Best CEO" survey and being selected as "2018 Korea's Top 10 Hero" by the Maeil Broadcasting Network.
 In academia, he received the "AIS Leadership Award", a prize presented by the Association for Information Systems to one person a year who demonstrated exemplary leadership and innovation.